intro2r/intro2r/unit1/labs.md

   c.
 Divide the word count of each book by the number of chapters to find the average number of words per chapter.

   d.
 Create a basic plot of the number of words per book.

+  e.
+Create the same plot as (d) but add a title, using an additional argument in your `plot()` function.
+Note that any time you would like to do something extra with a function but don’t know how, you can always use the query command `?` before the function name (but without the parentheses) to view a help file, which will explain the various arguments that can be passed to a function.
+For example, `?plot`.

 ## Further vector practice